Using the HTML Element on Weebly

 So why use the HTML element at all?
 The answer to this is fairly simple; you can add so much more to your site than the Weebly elements alone can give.
 I have built several websites now using Weebly and I have used the HTML box in most of them, and for a variety of reasons.
 It's all very easy and requires no prior coding knowledge.
 Everything on this lens is a matter of copying & pasting and following some simple instructions.

 A nice simple one to start with; the visitor counter.
-There are many different websites out there offering free visitor counters, but here is a good one that I've found.
-Free counter stat.
-You simply go to this website and choose the design you want and how many digits you would like your counter to show.
+There are many different websites out there offering free visitor counters where you can choose the design you want and how many digits you would like your counter to show.
 You are then given an HTML code.
 Paste the code into the HTML element and the counter appears and will start counting visitors to your site.

-There are many different designs of counter on this site and you can see a similar one on my Second hand book website in the above picture.
+There are many different designs of counter available and you can see a similar one on my Second hand book website in the above picture.
 (The picture shows the counter as it appears on the actual site).

 The HTML element also comes in very useful with Google AdSense.
 Although Weebly has an AdSense element for you to drag onto your page, any proceeds from this are split 50-50 with Weebly.
 However, anybody with a Pro account is allowed to put AdSense adverts onto their page using the HTML element which then allows you to keep 100% of the earnings.